Founders & Startups

 Technology | A proprietary language model for generative search, specific to the complexity and nuances of Dutch healthcare. |

-Infrastructure | Strategic partnerships with European and international cloud providers (Nebius, Microsoft, Google) for optimal data sovereignty. |
+Infrastructure | Strategic partnerships with European cloud providers for optimal data sovereignty. |

-Certification | A deliberate choice for rigorous medical certification to build trust. |
+Certification | A deliberate choice for rigorous medical certification (MDR) to build trust. |

-Market Approach | Collaborates with existing EHR monopolists instead of trying to replace them. |
+Market Approach | Collaborates with existing EHR monopolists, rather than trying to replace them. |

-Navigating in a Land of Giants
+Navigating a Land of Giants

 The Paradox of Dutch Capital

-"There is a saying among Dutch founders: we have enough capital, but what we lack is venture capital,"
+"There is a saying among Dutch founders: we have enough capital, but what we lack is venture capital," says Abdel Malek.

 The figures confirm his observation.
-In 2024, investment in venture capital per capita in the Netherlands was €193, far behind the €546 in the United States [5].
-Dutch pension funds, which manage vast amounts of capital, invest only 0.01% of it in domestic venture capital [5].
-Investors are cautious in the early, high-risk phase where deep-tech companies like Delphyr find themselves.
-They wait for proven success, but it is precisely the lack of early funding that makes achieving success challenging.
+The investment in venture capital per capita in the Netherlands was €193 in 2024, far behind the €546 in the United States [5].
+Dutch pension funds, which manage vast assets, invest only 0.01% of them in domestic venture capital [5].
+Investors are reluctant in the early, risk-laden phase where deep-tech companies like Delphyr find themselves.
+They wait for proven success, but precisely the lack of early funding makes that success hard to achieve.

-Willem Blom
+Willem Blom Founder Dutchstartup.AI

 References